I Know Where I'm Going!: Plot

 Joan Webster is a 25-year-old, upper middle class Englishwoman with an ambitious, independent spirit, who always "knows where she's going".
 She leaves her home in Manchester for the isle of Kiloran in the Hebrides to marry industrialist Sir Robert Bellinger, one of the wealthiest men in England, and nearly her father's age.

 She reaches the Isle of Mull.
 When bad weather prevents Bellinger from retrieving her for the short boat trip to Kiloran, she is forced to wait it out among a community of people whose values are quite different from hers.
 There she meets Torquil MacNeil, a Royal Navy officer trying to get home to Kiloran while on an 8-day shore leave.
 She also meets some of the residents, such as the boatman Ruairidh Mhór, the eccentric falconer Colonel Barnstaple, and the poor but proud gentry Catriona Potts, a friend of Torquil's since childhood who takes them in for the night.

-The next day, on their way to catch a bus to Tobermory to use contact Bellinger by radio, Joan and Torquil come upon the ruins of Moy Castle.
+The next day, on their way to catch a bus to Tobermory, Joan and Torquil come upon the ruins of Moy Castle.
 Joan wants to look inside, but Torquil refuses to enter.
 When she reminds him that the terrible curse associated with it only applies to the lairds of Kiloran, he reveals that he is the laird; Bellinger is only renting his island for the duration of the war.
 On the bus, the locals, unaware of Joan's identity, recount disparaging stories about Bellinger.

-In Tobermory, Torquil gets two hotel rooms.
-Before entering the hotel's restaurant, she asks him for decorum's sake to sit at a different table.
+In Tobermory, Joan uses the radio to contact Bellinger, and Torquil gets two hotel rooms.
+Before entering the hotel's restaurant, Joan asks him for decorum's sake to sit at a different table.
 As the bad weather deteriorates into a full-scale gale, Torquil spends more time with Joan, who becomes torn between her ambition and her growing attraction to him.
 The two attend a ceilidh celebrating a couple's diamond wedding anniversary; three bagpipers, hired to play at Joan's wedding and stranded like her on Mull, perform.
 Torquil translates the song "Nut-Brown Maiden" for Joan, emphasising the line "You're the maid for me."
 Despite Joan's hesitancy, she is persuaded to dance, and dazzles.